 Applications will be reviewed by members of the Programís Advisory Committee.
-Applicants not selected for interviews will be so notified by March 29, 2019.
-Applicants selected for an interview will be notified by mid-March.
+Applicants not selected for interviews will be so notified by April 17, 2020.
+Applicants selected for an interview will be notified prior to that date.
 At that time, several interview dates will be provided to choose from.
 The interview will be between the hours of 4:00 and 7:00 and will last approximately 3/4 of an hour in length.
 Prior to the interview, each applicant should explore the Columbia University and New York Stem Cell Foundation websites to identify stem cell investigators, or investigators in other science disciplines, in whose laboratory he/she might like to work.

 Columbia University and New York Stem Cell Foundation sites are:

 Earth and Environmental Sciences: https://eesc.columbia.edu

 Successful applicants will be notified of the status of their application no later than April 17, 2020.
 They will then be asked to schedule an interview with a Columbia University or New York Stem Cell Foundation scientist who has agreed to host a teacher in his/her laboratory in the summers of 2020 and 2021.
 Assignment to a laboratory requires agreement of the teacher and the head of the laboratory.
 It is our expectation that most teachers will have met with their prospective research mentors and be assigned to a laboratory by May 1, 2020.
 Laboratory mentors will provide teachers with background papers and manuscripts to be read in preparation for their arrival at their mentor's lab.

 Teachers who will be working with animals and/or radioactive chemicals will be required to take Columbia University or New York Stem Cell Foundation courses in animal husbandry and/or radiation safety in May or June.